rdiez/Tools/DownloadTarball/README.txt

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 1.0) --license  prints license information --full-extraction  The integrity test extracts all files to a temporary directory
+ --version  displays the tool's version number (currently 1.03) --license  prints license information --unpack-to="dest-dir"  Leaves the unpacked contents in the given directory.
+                         This option is incompatible with --test-with-full-extraction .
+                         Make sure tool "move-with-rsync.sh" is in your PATH.
+ --test-with-full-extraction  The integrity test extracts all files to a temporary directory
                               created with 'mktemp'.
 Otherwise, "tar --to-stdout" is used, which should be just as reliable for test purposes.
+                              This option makes no difference for .zip files.

 Usage example:
   % mkdir somedir